christwopointoh/collectivo/README.md

-# collectivo
+# Collectivo

-A modular framework to build participative community platforms.
+Collectivo is an open-source framework for participative community platforms.
+It provides a modular structure that makes it is easy to customize for the needs of different organisations.

 ## Overview